marklogic-community/hands-on-data-modeling/unit-02/README.md

 # Don't Leave Data As-Is - Transforming Content

-In this unit we want to denormalize the EmployeeTables documents we loaded using [CORB](http://developer.marklogic.com/code/corb)
+In this unit we want to use [CORB](http://developer.marklogic.com/code/corb) to denormalize the EmployeeTables documents we loaded in unit-01 using MLCP.

 ## Deploying the Transform